ebrugulec/business-meeting-phrases/README.md

 - Welcome, everyone.
 To help us stay focused and productive, we will be following this agenda: [provide an outline of the meeting, including the topics that will be discussed and the expected flow of the discussion].
 Let's begin with [first topic on the agenda].
 - Good morning/afternoon/evening, everyone.
 Today's meeting is about [topic].
 We will be discussing [key points or goals of the meeting].
 Let's get started by discussing [first topic on the agenda].

-## How do we ask someone to express their opinion in a meeting?
+## How do we ask someone to express their opinion in a meeting? :hibiscus:

 - Is there something on your mind that you'd like to share with the group?
 - I'd love to get some ideas from everybody